-Accessory dwelling units (ADUs) are backyard cottages up to 1,200 square feet.
+Accessory dwelling units (ADUs) are small dwelling units up to 1,200 square feet.

 An ADU is a small permanent home that may be established in addition to the main dwelling on a parcel zoned for residential use.
 ADUs may be attached or detached from the main dwelling.

-Most residential zoning districts allow one ADU unless there is a "Z" (Accessory Dwelling Unit Exclusion) overlay zoning on the property..
+Most residential zoning districts allow one ADU unless the property has the "Z" (Accessory Dwelling Unit Exclusion) overlay zoning district.

 ADUs can be rented for long-term occupancy, but they cannot be used as vacation rentals.

 Read More about Accessory Dwelling Units